It’s Not Really About Control: Tips for Frustrated Couples

 Certainly, the solution to all this is much easier for me to describe than for couples, mutually made anxious, to implement.
 For what’s required here is that both parties “revision” their differences in ways that reduce their subjective sense of threat.
 And an earlier article of mine—“You’re So Controlling!”—expands on this idea.
 That piece also includes the crucial caveat that if you’re in a relationship with a narcissist or anyone else who, consciously or not, regularly exploits and degrades you, you need to extricate yourself from it.
 Or—to safeguard your self-image from further deterioration—at least pursue counseling.

-But if the situation isn’t that dire, then it may be time to talk to your partner about how you can better cope with your differences (and here, see my post, “Can You and Your Partner Agree to Disagree?”).
+But if the situation isn’t that dire, then it may be time to talk to your partner about how you can better cope with your differences (and here, see my posts, “Can You and Your Partner Agree to Disagree?” and "To Accommodate or Confront: The Key Relationship Question").
 And such coping involves finding ways to communicate that don’t lead either of your relational feathers to get reactively ruffled.

 © 2017 Leon F. Seltzer, Ph.D.
 All Rights Reserved.